-In order to do justice to current urbanisation processes in terms of sustainable urban development, the inclusion of gender aspects is unavoidable.
-In this context, findings on behaviours and responsibilities, such as the unequally distributed care work between the sexes, different income distributions, but also gender-specific consumption and nutrition practices are elementary.
+In order to do justice to current urbanization processes in the sense of sustainable urban development, the inclusion of gender aspects is unavoidable.
+Insights into behavior and responsibilities, such as the unequal distribution of care work between the sexes, different income distributions, but also gender-specific consumption and nutrition practices are elementary.

-In the project, gender aspects for environmentally relevant urban research are worked out by means of comprehensive, systematic literature research and evaluation.
-The analysis is structured along the needs of mobility, nutrition, housing, clothing, community consumption and digitisation.
-Subsequently, gender analyses of programmes and measures related to urban development (e.g. Habitat III, New Urban Agenda, SDGs) will be carried out.
-The project objective is the development of research recommendations with special consideration of gender aspects in order to provide impulses for more target-group-specific urban environmental protection.
+In the project, gender aspects for environmentally relevant urban research are elaborated by means of a comprehensive, systematic literature research and evaluation.
+The analysis is structured along the areas of need mobility, food, housing, clothing, community consumption and digitalization.
+This will be followed by gender analyses of programs and policies related to urban development (e.g. Habitat III, New Urban Agenda, SDGs).
+The aim of the project is to develop research recommendations with a special focus on gender aspects in order to give impulses for a more target group specific urban environmental protection.

 - To view the interim report, click here.

 - To view the final report, click here.